 Rosalind is an environmental economist.
-She is a European Commission Marie Skłodowska-Curie Action Fellow, in the Sustainability Research Institute and Centre for Climate Change Economics and Policy at the School of Earth and Environment, University of Leeds.
-Her fellowship research comprises six interlinked inquiries to assess opportunities for, and mechanisms to, mainstream natural flood risk management in U.K. catchments.
-Previously she was a Senior Research Scientist at CSIRO (Land and Water Flagship), Brisbane, Australia and a PhD Research Assistant and post-doctoral researcher in the Department of Agricultural and Resource Economics at the University of Arizona, Tucson, Arizona, U.S.A. with a research focus on managing basin-scale water resources and water-dependent ecosystems in contested environments.
+She is a lecturer in Ecological Economics in the School of Environmental Sciences teaching Natural Resources and Environmental Economics.
+Previously she was a European Commission Marie Skłodowska-Curie Action Fellow, in the Sustainability Research Institute and Centre for Climate Change Economics and Policy at the School of Earth and Environment, University of Leeds.
+She was also a Senior Research Scientist at CSIRO (Land and Water Flagship), Brisbane, Australia and a PhD Research Assistant and post-doctoral researcher in the Department of Agricultural and Resource Economics at the University of Arizona, Tucson, Arizona, U.S.A. with a research focus on managing basin-scale water resources and water-dependent ecosystems in contested environments.

 PhD (Major: Arid Lands Resource Sciences.
 Minor: Agricultural and Resource Economics), University of Arizona, Tucson, AZ, USA

 MSc in Enviornmental Economics and Resource Management, University College, University of London, London, UK

 BA(Hons) Politics, Philosophy and Economics, Queen’s College, University of Oxford, Oxford, UK

 Marie Skłodowska-Curie Action Fellow, July 2015 – June 2017.